 It’s an online class with a mix of acted out skits, cartoons, memorization, and Bible games.

-NOTE: Some of the games can be a little glitchy or hard to get past (to advance to the next level), and that has discouraged my kid at points.
+NOTE: Some of the games can be a little glitchy or hard to get past (to advance to the next level), and that has discouraged my kid at points, but it’s still great for conservative homeschooling resources.

 2. Artza Box